 6. Video

-With video, it’s one way of the other — short or long.
+With video, it’s one way or the other — short or long.

 Create videos shorter than 30 seconds to demonstrate your product, give advice, or show your team in action.

-Alternatively, film podcasts, keynote speeches, and lecture-style footage to deliver conversations, interviews, and speeches.
+Alternatively, film podcasts, keynote speeches, and lecture-style footage can be used to deliver conversations, interviews, and speeches.

 7. Live video broadcasts